Starblade (1991 game): Arcade

-The title was a commercial success for Namco, who sold as many arcade units as they were able to produce.
-In October 1992, Game Machine listed the game as being one of the most popular arcade games in Japan at the time.
+The title was a commercial success for Namco, selling as many arcade units as the company was able to produce.
+In Japan, Game Machine listed it as one of the most popular arcade games of October 1991.

 Starblade was met with critical acclaim upon release, being praised for its cinematic presentation and impressive 3D graphics.
-Sinclair User gave it the "Best Use of 3D Technology" award, alongside Atari Games' Steel Talons and Microprose's B.O.T.T.S, praising its technological accomplishments and "finger down-the-throat" gameplay.
+Sinclair User gave it the "Best Use of 3D Technology" award, alongside Atari Games' Steel Talons and MicroProse's B.O.T.T.S, praising its technological accomplishments and "finger down-the-throat" gameplay.
 Computer and Video Games called it a "truly exhilarating experience", highly praising its cinematic atmosphere and 3D graphics.
-They also praised the game's vibrating seat and cabinet design, although would criticize the game for being unable to manually control the ship and its short length.
-Japanese publication Gamest ranked it as one of the greatest arcade games of all time in 1998, praising its revolutionary 3D graphics and presentation.
-In 1995, Flux magazine rated the game 96th on their "Top 100 Video Games."
-Cashbox claimed it would take its players "on an exciting journey into space where you become totally absorbed in a challenging battle against enemy starships".
+They also praised the game's vibrating seat and cabinet design, but criticized the absence of an option to manually control the ship, as well as the game's short length.
+In 1998, Japanese publication Gamest named it one of the greatest arcade games of all time, praising its revolutionary 3D graphics and presentation.
+In 1995, Flux magazine rated the game 96th on their list of the "Top 100 Video Games" Cashbox claimed that the game would take its players "on an exciting journey into space where you become totally absorbed in a challenging battle against enemy starships."
 They were enamored by its 3D graphics and large arcade cabinet.
-Retro Gamer labeled the game a "graceful space ballet", praising its impressive technological capabilities and rail shooter gameplay.
-Starblade has been recognized as being important and influential, serving as inspiration for titles such as Star Fox, Panzer Dragoon and Rez.
+Retro Gamer called the game a "graceful space ballet", praising its impressive technological capabilities and rail shooter gameplay.
+Starblade has been recognized as important and influential, serving as inspiration for games such as Star Fox, Panzer Dragoon, and Rez.

 Ports

 Home releases were less well-received, many criticizing its slow pace and short length.
 Reviewing the Sega CD version, GamePro praised the game's graphics and sound effects, and remarked that the highly simplistic gameplay would be unappealing and dull to experienced gamers but enjoyable and challenging to younger players.
 A similar response was echoed by Famitsu, who praised the game's graphics and faithfulness to the arcade original but criticized its low replay value and lack of extra features.
-In GamePros review of the 3DO version they again praised the graphics and sound effects, particularly the ability to choose between polygon graphics and texture-enhanced graphics, but criticized that elements such as the absence of power-ups and the slow movement of the aiming cursor make the game frustratingly difficult.
+GamePro praised the graphics and sound effects of the 3DO version, particularly the ability to choose between polygon graphics and texture-enhanced graphics, but criticized that elements such as the absence of power-ups and the slow movement of the aiming cursor make the game frustratingly difficult.
 A reviewer for Next Generation disliked the game's short length and lack of content, saying that "as it is, there's just not enough there."
 In their review of Starblade Alpha, Maximum commented that the original arcade version had exceptionally pleasing graphics but very limited on-rails gameplay, and that the conversion's lack of extra features and slow-paced gameplay made it a hard sell.
 GamePros brief review criticized that it was unchanged from the year-old 3DO version, unfavorably comparing it to Panzer Dragoon II on the Sega Saturn.